jaythomas/love-experiment/src/entities/README.md

   - `kinematic` - Body interacts with dynamic bodies but cannot be moved by them.
   - `static` - Body interacts with dynamic bodies but cannot be moved by them and never has velocity.

+### dead (true)

+If value is present, the entity will be excluded from actions not allowed when dead, such as moving.

 ### damage (number = 0)

 How much damage the entity will do to another entity on contact.